Abhishek2271/TransferabilityAnalysis/README.md

 2. Creating adversarial examples on these networks.
 3. Transferaing adversarial examples from the network where samples are created (source) to another network (target) network.

+The API is based on Tensropack (Y. Wu et al., 2016) for training.
+Tensorpack is a part of TensorFlow 1.13 (Abadi et al., 2016) API.
+For adversarial attack generation ART (Nicolae et al., 2019) is used.

 The API is fairly simple to use.
 A use case is already implemented with a YAML parser.
 To run this please follow the following steps

 ## For training:
+In the config.yml file:
+1. Update the "task" --> "type" to "training"
+2. Specify the dataset that the model is to be trained on in the "dataset" field
+3. Specify the model to be trained in the "model" field
+4. Specify the quantization bitwidth in the "precision" field.
+5. To initate the training run "run_exp.py" file.